dotnet/roslyn-sdk/README.md

 ![fig20.png](images/fig20.png)

 ## Closing and Disabling Syntax Visualizer
 The visualizer tool window can be closed at any time and once closed it should cease to have any impact.
-You can also disable / uninstall the visualizer extension completely using Tools –> Extensions and Updates in Visual Studio.